rajveerb/amdprofilecontrol-python/README.md

 Additionally, the build only works currently with AMDuProf_4.0-341.

-After the environment variable has been set run
+After the environment variable has been set you can either run:

+    pip install pybind11
     python setup.py install

+or:

+    pip install .

+or if you want a local development installation that generates a shared library run:

+    pip install -e .

 ## References